-Made in Lons-le-Saunier (where there’s a Vache qui Rit Museum) and Dole in the Jura, Laughing Cow was invented in 1921 taking several types of cheese by-products from the making of Emmental, Comté, Gouda, Cheddar etc to which skimmed milk, butter, cheeses, milk proteins, and melting salts are added along with polyphosphates, citrates, diphosphates and sodium phosphates, all mixed up and heated so it doesn’t need to be refrigerated.
+Made in Lons-le-Saunier (where there’s a Vache qui Rit Museum) and Dole in the Jura, Laughing Cow was invented in 1921.
+It uses several types of cheese by-products from the making of Emmental, Comté, Gouda, Cheddar etc, then adds skimmed milk, butter, cheeses, milk proteins, and melting salts along with polyphosphates, citrates, diphosphates and sodium phosphates, all mixed up and heated so the Vache qui rit doesn’t need to be refrigerated—which is a big selling point in many countries.

-The same company, Bel, also makes Babybels, another bland processed cheese that children love, wrapped in red wax and Kiri, with extra calcium and protein, which is also aimed for children, and Boursin, the spreadable cheese that comes in many flavours.
+The same company, Bel, also makes Babybels, a bland processed cheese wrapped in red wax that children love, Kiri, with extra calcium and protein, which is also aimed for children, and Boursin, the spreadable cheese of the famous funny Du Vin, Du Pain, Du Boursin TV ads that comes in many flavours.

 Images by ludovic, User:Elya + User:Fotandi